-SECTION 7.
+SECTION 8.
 Dissemination Agent.
 The Commonwealth may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement and may discharge any such Agent, with or without appointing a successor Dissemination Agent.
 If at any time there is not any other designated Dissemination Agent, the Commonwealth shall be the Dissemination Agent.

-SECTION 8.
+SECTION 9.
 Amendment.
 Notwithstanding any other provision of this Disclosure Agreement, the Commonwealth may amend this Disclosure Agreement, if such amendment is supported by an opinion of independent counsel with expertise in federal securities laws to the effect that such amendment is permitted or required by the Rule.

-SECTION 9.
+SECTION 10.
 Additional Information.
-Nothing in this Disclosure Agreement shall be deemed to prevent the Commonwealth from disseminating any other information, using the means of dissemination set forth in this Disclosure Agreement or any other means of communication, or including any other information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is required by this Disclosure Agreement.
-If the Commonwealth chooses to include any information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is specifically required by this Disclosure Agreement, the Commonwealth shall have no obligation under this Disclosure Agreement to update such information or include it in any future Annual Report or notice of occurrence of a Listed Event.
+Nothing in this Disclosure Agreement shall be deemed to prevent the Commonwealth from disseminating any other information, using the means of dissemination set forth in this Disclosure Agreement or any other means of communication, or including any other information in any Annual Report or notice described in Section 6 above, in addition to that which is required by this Disclosure Agreement.
+If the Commonwealth chooses to include any information in any Annual Report or notice described in Section 6 above, in addition to that which is specifically required by this Disclosure Agreement, the Commonwealth shall have no obligation under this Disclosure Agreement to update such information or include it in any future Annual Report or notice.

-SECTION 10.
+SECTION 11.
 Default.
-Any person referred to in Section 12 (other than the Commonwealth) may take such action as may be permitted by law against the appropriate public official to secure compliance with the obligation of the Commonwealth to file its Annual Report or to give notice of a Listed Event.
-In addition, holders of not less than a majority in aggregate principal amount of Bonds outstanding may take such actions as may be permitted by law to challenge the adequacy of any information provided pursuant to this Disclosure Agreement, or to enforce any other obligation of the Commonwealth hereunder.
+Any person referred to in Section 13 (other than the Commonwealth) may take such action as may be permitted by law against the appropriate public official to secure compliance with the obligation of the Commonwealth to file its Annual Report or to give notice as described in Section 6 hereinabove.
+In addition, holders of not less than a majority in aggregate principal amount of 20\\\ Bonds outstanding may take such actions as may be permitted by law to challenge the adequacy of any information provided pursuant to this Disclosure Agreement, or to enforce any other obligation of the Commonwealth hereunder.
 A default under this Disclosure Agreement shall not be deemed an event of default under any applicable resolution or other debt authorization of the Commonwealth, and the sole remedy under this Disclosure Agreement in the event of any failure of the Commonwealth to comply herewith shall be an action to compel performance.
 Nothing in this provision shall be deemed to restrict the rights or remedies of any holder pursuant to the Securities Exchange Act of 1934, the rules and regulations promulgated thereunder, or other applicable laws.

-SECTION 11.
+SECTION 12.
 Compliance with Prior Undertakings.
 The Commonwealth represents that, as of the date of this Disclosure Agreement, it is in compliance with its undertakings regarding the Rule.

-SECTION 12.
+SECTION 13.
 Beneficiaries.
-This Disclosure Agreement shall inure solely to the benefit of the Commonwealth, the Participating Underwriters, and holders from time to time of the Commonwealth's Bonds, and shall create no rights in any other person or entity.
+This Disclosure Agreement shall inure solely to the benefit of the Commonwealth, the Authority, the Participating Underwriters, and holders from time to time of the 2009 Bonds, and shall create no rights in any other person or entity.

-SECTION 13.
+SECTION 14.
 EMMA.
-All filings made pursuant to the Rule under this Disclosure Agreement shall be made solely by transmitting such filings to the National Repository, as described in 1934 Act Release No. 59062.
+All filings made pursuant to the Rule under this Disclosure Agreement shall be made solely by transmitting such filings to the Municipal Securities Rulemaking Board via EMMA, as described in Securities Exchange Act of 1934 Release No. 59062.
 Should the Securities and Exchange Commission approve any additional or subsequent internet-based electronic filing system for satisfying the continuing disclosure filing requirements of the Rule, any filings required under this Disclosure Agreement may be made by transmitting such filing to such system, as described in the applicable Securities and Exchange Commission regulation or release approving such filing system.